 The drive to Kimmeridge Bay follows a scenic route through the heart of the Isle of Purbeck.
 The beach is situated on private land and the car park is free of charge.
 To access the car park however, visitors are required to use a toll road as you enter the estate.
 The current price of this facility is £5 for cars and visitors can stay all day.
 From the car park there is a short path to the beach and a number of steps to descend before reaching the beach.

 The slip way car park has toilet facilities for visitors to use.
 There are no food and drink kiosks, so it’s important to stock up on supplies before you arrive.
 There are a couple of pubs and café’s in nearby Kimmeridge village, which is about 30 minutes away by foot.
 In the height of the summer season and ice cream van can sometimes be found in the car park.

-Kimmeridge bay is dog friendly throughout the year.
+Kimmeridge bay is a dog friendly beach throughout the year.

 Follow signs to Wareham and then pick up signs for Lulworth

 What a fabulous place!
 Our first outing in our new campervan to try it out, the campsite and facilities are... thewardrobem, Nov 2023

 The best campsite I've ever stayed at, usually large complexes lose a bit of what camping is about, but not...
 Colin, May 2023